microsoft/FluidFramework/BREAKING.md

 If the container is not expected to be used after the `close(...)` call, replace it instead with a `IContainer.dispose(...)` call.
 Using `IContainer.dispose(...)` will no longer switch the container to "readonly" mode and relevant code should instead listen to the Container's "disposed" event.
 Otherwise, to retain all previous behavior, add a call to `IContainer.dispose(...)` after every `close(...)` call (passing the same error object if present).

 Please see the [Closure](packages/loader/container-loader/README.md#Closure) section of Loader README.md for more details.

+### `IContainer.dispose` is now required

+`IContainer.dispose` is now a required method.
+This method should dispose any resources and switch the container to a permanently disconnected state.

+Please see the [Closure](packages/loader/container-loader/README.md#Closure) section of Loader README.md for more details.